-Those in Woodland Hills who have assets they would like to be managed for the benefit of others may find a trust to be an effective tool at doing so.
+Those in Woodland Hills, CA and all other California cities, who have assets they would like to be managed for the benefit of others may find a trust to be an effective tool at doing so.
 The same may be said for people who wish to use their personal assets to benefit a favorite charity.
 Those who would like their trust’s property to do both may be able to do so through a split-interest trust.
 The Internal Revenue Service defines a split-interest trust as one for which a portion was allowed a charitable deduction, while the remainder may be subject to the same tax requirements as a private foundation.

 In simpler terms, with a split-interest trust, one can pass a portion of his or her wealth to a beneficiary while also contributing to a charitable organization.
 Such trusts are set up using one of two different payment methods.
 The first is a charitable lead trust, which pays income to a charity for certain period of time, and then sees the remainder interest pass to its beneficiaries.
 A charitable remainder trust, on the other hand, follows the exact opposite payment method.